Fact Sheet - Scrapie

 - single use needles for injections.

-- strict quarantine and animal movement controls to prevent spread;
+- strict quarantine and animal movement controls to prevent disease spread;

 Owners whose animals are ordered destroyed may be eligible for compensation.